saxena-rishabh/REST-APIs-to-Authorize-and-Authenticate-using-AWS-Cognito/README.md

 # REST APIs to Authorize and Authenticate using AWS Cognito

-- Created 3 APIs for user registration, user account verification and user login using AWS cognito, API Gateway and boto3
+- Created 3 APIs for user registration, user account verification and user login using AWS cognito, API Gateway, boto3 and python.

 - After successfull login, we are retriving the ID and Access tokens which can be used further in the work flow.